laithsakka/Grafter/README.md

 # INSTALLATION

 Treefuser uses Clang libraries and by design it is built as one of Clang tools.
 The build process is not much different from a regular Clang build.
-The following instructions assumes that you are running under Linux.
+The following instructions assumes that you are running under Linux (works for mac)

 ### Prerequisite
 Insrtructions for building TreeFuser2 is same as posted above, except: